 No, not really.
 Your kidneys and liver are the best detoxing tools you need.
 You can help improve and sustain their functioning by having plenty of fluids, reducing your alcohol consumption and eating a plethora of fruits and vegetables.
 Again, a detox diet can be dangerous as you may over/under consume some foods.
 For example, when making a smoothie you may end up using double or triple the amount of fruit or vegetable you would normally eat.This may lead to some micronutrients reaching their toxicity levels.

 As previously mentioned, fad diets are imbalanced in some way.
-Therefore, compare the diet to the government recommended Eatwell Guide which recommends 5 fruit or vegetables per day, a macronutrient breakdown of: carbohydrates 50%, fat 35% and protein 15%, etc. The Health Click Away app can support you in checking the macronutrient percentages.
-This can help in identifying if a diet is imbalanced.
+Therefore, compare the diet to the government recommended Eatwell Guide which recommends 5 fruits or vegetables per day, a macronutrient breakdown of: carbohydrates 50%, fat 35% and protein 15%, etc. The Health Click Away app can support you in checking the macronutrient percentages.
+This can help you identify if a diet is imbalanced or not.

 Ultimately, it is about making small, sustainable changes which lead to long term weight loss/maintenance.
 Aiming for a deficit of 500kcal/day is appropriate for modest weight loss of 1-2 lbs (0.5-1kg) per week.
-This could be achieved by increasing your physical activity levels and reducing your intake.
-Check out this article on little changes you can make to lose weight/ be healthier.
-You can use the app “Health Click Away” to track your calories in and how many calories are used by walking, to see if you are meeting your goals.
+This could be achieved by increasing your physical activity levels and reducing your calorie intake.
+Check out this article on efficient changes you can make to lose weight/ be healthier.
+You can use the app “Health Click Away” You can use the app “Health Click Away” to track your calorie intake and also understand how many calories you burn when you engage in activities like walking, to see if you are meeting your goals.
 Forget Fad diets and stick to a healthy balanced diet for long term results. #NoCrashDiet #NoStarvation